THE PROJECT:

 Daylight is a part of the Biophilia movement to make indoor spaces healthier by simulating the sun's cycles of temperature and brightness throughout the day, to stimulate the hormones in our bodies that aid waking, activity, and concentration, and winding down, promoting relaxation and sleep.

-Entry Popover - Introducing the New Feature
+1- Introducing the New Feature - Entry Popover

 User testing validated comprehension of the "Daylight" title, the image, and the feature description for comprehension of the feature.